After delay, U.S. Senate approves nominee to be ambassador to Mexico

 Senator Marco Rubio, a candidate for his party's 2016 presidential nomination, was one of the six Republicans who voted against Jacobson.
 He had raised a variety of questions, including whether the State Department had pressed hard enough for the extradition of drug boss Joaquin "El Chapo" Guzman, who escaped in July from a Mexican prison.

-The Foreign Relations panel also approved Obama's nominee to replace Jacobson at the Bureau of Western Hemisphere Affairs, Thomas Shannon, by a unanimous voice vote.
-Shannon is currently the State Department counselor.
+The Foreign Relations panel also approved several other nominations, including Obama's nomination of Thomas Shannon, currently the State Department counselor, to be an undersecretary of state for political affairs.

-Jacobson and Shannon's appointments must be approved in the full 100-member Senate before she can take up her position in Mexico City.
+Jacobson must be approved in the full 100-member Senate before she can take up her position in Mexico City.

 Spokesmen for the Senate's Republican majority leader, Mitch McConnell, did not immediately respond to a request for comment on when those votes might take place.